qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 Create functions and abstractions appropriately, but avoid excessive layering/wrapping.

 Wrapping is often motivated by prior failure to refactor, or failure to test, leading to brittle code you don't dare touch.
 But having lots of layers, that basically have the same responsibility, with confusingly similar names... well, it's confusing.
 You're taking a bad situation and making it worse.
-Don't do that.
+Don't do that (unless required).

 Too many abstractions can also occur because you are imagining several use cases that may never materialize, so you write a "framework" for these imaginary use cases.
 This is where YAGNI comes in: You Ain't Gonna Need It.